 No one deserves to be abused mental or physical, no matter what.
 No one.

-In most situations, people don’t go around doing stuff to others for no reason or destroying others, and before we realised what we’ve lived through, we didn’t believe it either, yet people with a narcissist personality disorder do just that.
+In most situations, people don’t go around doing stuff to others for no reason or destroying others, and before we realised what we’ve lived through, we didn’t believe it either.
+Yet, people with a narcissist personality disorder do just that.

-Narcissistic people will Abuse others mentally or physically for no reason at all, often by causing arguments to provoke you, then blame it all on you. ( the narcissist’s goal is to make themselves feel better, most narcissists believe nothing is ever their fault.) so if you blamed you-you were never the narcissist.
+Narcissistic people will Abuse others mentally or physically for no reason at all, often by causing arguments to provoke you, then blame it all on you. ( the narcissist’s goal is to make themselves feel better, most narcissists believe nothing is ever their fault.) so if you blamed, you-you were never the narcissist.

 You will never get your feelings validated from a narcissistic person, they are not listening, and they don’t care.
 They only hear things they’ll be able to use against you in the future.

-Most people want to help each other, understand each other, make others feel happier.
+Most people want to help each other, understand each other, and make others feel happier.
 A narcissist wants to win at all costs.

-Narcissistic people triangulate, they want to pull everyone they can onto their side, including friends, family, police, judges etc., as they will feel under criticism and believe you’ve turned against them when you try to take control back of your own life.
+Narcissistic people triangulate.
+They want to pull everyone they can onto their side, including friends, family, police, judges etc., as they will feel under criticism and believe you’ve turned against them when you try to take control back of your own life.

-It’s even more hurtful when those who don’t understand trauma bond don’t understand why you don’t leave, why most often those who’ve been through it will tell you to get out safely, yet will also stand by you when you stay or go back, as they understand trauma bonding is hard, leaving is hard, staying out is hard, they also understand that when you do finally make a choice to get out and stay out, you’ll need someone.
+It’s even more hurtful when those who don’t understand the trauma bond don’t understand why you don’t leave, why most often those who’ve been through it will tell you to get out safely yet will also stand by you when you stay or go back, as they understand trauma bonding is hard, leaving is hard, staying out is hard, they also understand that when you do finally make a choice to get out and stay out, you’ll need someone.

 Yet you should be allowed to speak your truth, and it’s vital to speak your truth.

-Those who ask ” why did you stay?” don’t take offence they may not mean it that way, explain the trauma bond, as they might just want to understand better to help better.
+Those who ask,” why did you stay?” don’t take offence.
+They may not mean it that way.
+Explain the trauma bond, as they might just want to understand better to help better.

 Learn and know your own thinking so well that others can no longer use you against you.

-Speak with those who’ve lived it, to give you validation on how you feel, until you learn to provide yourself with that validation, help validate those who are still questioning themselves.
+Speak with those who’ve lived it, to give you validation on how you feel.
+Until you learn to provide yourself with that validation, help validate those who are still questioning themselves.

-It’s good to talk honestly and openly, and it’s good to have the freedom of speech, most of us want to be liked and appreciated by others.
-First, we have to learn to like, love and appreciate ourselves, don’t live for the approval of others, live to approve of yourself.
+It’s good to talk honestly and openly, and it’s good to have the freedom of speech.
+Most of us want to be liked and appreciated by others.
+First, we have to learn to like, love and appreciate ourselves, don’t live for the approval of others.
+Live to approve of yourself.

-Remember abuse is abuse and no one deserves to be abused, accept responsibility for yourself, and pass the responsibility that’s not yours back to the rightful owner.
+Remember, abuse is abuse, and no one deserves to be abused, accept responsibility for yourself, and pass the responsibility that’s not yours back to the rightful owner.

-Talk to those who want to listen and learn, leave those who do not.
+Talk to those who want to listen and learn.
+Leave those who do not.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.

 All about the narcissist Online course.